 Where costs incurred on behalf of the affiliate or us cannot be determined by specific identification for direct billing, the costs are allocated to the affiliated entities or us based on estimates of percentage of departmental usage, wages or headcount.
 The total net amount direct billed and allocated to/(from) affiliates was \$2.7 million, \$(0.5) million and \$(1.5) million for the years ended December 31, 2022, 2021 and 2020, respectively.
-The Company would have incurred incremental costs of \$1.6 million, \$1.3 million, \$1.0 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+The Company would have incurred incremental costs of \$1.6 million, \$1.3 million, \$1.0 million for the years ended December 31, 2022, 2021 and 2020, respectively, operating on a stand-alone basis.